 IWD was first introduced in 1911 and more than a century later, eCommerce stores are finally stepping up on this occasion to celebrate women and their preferences worldwide.

-The theme of IWD 2022 is #BreakTheBias. eCommerce stores can make it big celebrating IWD 2022 with the right set of strategies and ideas.
+The theme of IWD 2023 is #EmbraceEquity. eCommerce stores can make it big celebrating IWD 2023 with the right set of strategies and ideas.
 In this blog, we’ll discuss the reasons behind the emerging popularity of IWD as an eCommerce occasion and discuss some innovative IWD campaigns by brands.

 So, let’s get started.